 This spinach juice is a nutrition powerhouse with fresh produce: spinach, lemon juice, and pineapple.
 It’s loaded with vitamin A and C for an immunity boost and antioxidant properties.

-Spinach itself is especially rich in iron and loaded with calcium for bone health.
+Spinach itself is especially rich in iron.
 Meanwhile, lemon juice offers high amounts of potassium, vitamin B6 and C — which increases the absorption of the iron in the spinach.

 The addition of pineapple will naturally sweeten the drink, so you can totally leave the sugar out if preferred.
 Ripe and firm pineapple would be the best choice.